MicrosoftDocs/azure-dev-docs/java/jdk/reasons-to-move-to-java-11.md

 Java Mission Control (JMC) provides a graphical display of data collected by the Java Flight Recorder (JFR) and is open source in Java
-11. In addition to general information about the running application, JMC allows the user to drill down into the data to diagnose runtime issues such as memory leaks, GC overhead, hot methods, thread bottlenecks, and blocking I/O.
+11. In addition to general information about the running application, JMC allows the user to drill down into the data.
+JFR and JMC can be used to diagnose runtime issues such as memory leaks, GC overhead, hot methods, thread bottlenecks, and blocking I/O.

 #### Unified Logging \[[7](#ref7)\]